TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 6/1 Corinthians 6.14.md

 ---

-and God both raised the Lord, and will raise up as through his power.
+Now God raised up the Lord, and will also raise us up by his power.